skiadas/NumberTheoryCourse/notes/congruence_arithmetic.md

     - Therefore it divides $db - da + ad - ac = bd - ac$.
 - The third assertion follows by induction and using the second assertion.

-As a simple example, we can easily reduce a complex computation if can do reduce its individual parts first.
+As a simple example, we can easily reduce a complex computation if can reduce its individual parts first.
 For instance, if we want to compute "mod 10", then we are effectively talking about keeping only the ones digit from the number.
 So for instance we can do:

 $$45322 \times 343523 \times 34519 \equiv 2\times 3 \times 9 \equiv 54 \equiv 4\bmod 10$$